 Industrial Subway Tile

 Another proof (if you still needed any) that subway tile fits any style: in this case, an industrial bathroom by Michelle Law, via Houzz.
 The white, semi-matte background is perfect to contrast the black, metallic sheen of the light fixtures, shelving, and mirror.
 White subway tile is truly a flexible design choice that lets you change your style without having to change your walls.Continue to 15 of 16 below.

 Art Nouveau Subway Tile Pattern

 Large Subway Tile

 Most of the examples we've seen so far use small or medium subway tiles.
 But this one uses quite large tiles, which has a completely different effect than the smaller ones (as you can see from the hex tile on the floor.)
-This design by HighCraft Builders, via Houzz, shows how a large subway tile can enlarge and lighten up a space.
+This design by HighCraft Builders, via Houzz, shows how a large subway tile can enlarge and lighten up a room.